-The CDC Override Mode should not be used simultaneously with data transfer over the CDC/terminal.
-If a CDC terminal session is active at the time a file is received via CDC Override Mode, it will be suspended for the duration of the operation and resumed once complete.

-Additional commands are supported with explicit baud rates:
+- Do not use the CDC override mode simultaneously with data transfer over the CDC/terminal.
+If a CDC terminal session is active at the time a file is received via CDC override mode, it will be suspended for the duration of the operation and resumed once complete. - Additional commands are supported with explicit baud rates: